bubner/StatsRing/README.md

 <i>Open settings menu:</i> /ring

 ### Known issues
-- If holding an item that does not show your current health and mana on your action bar (such as a drill), the health and mana values will be frozen.
+- If holding an item that does not show your current health or mana on your action bar (such as a drill hiding mana), the health or mana (or both) values will be frozen.
 The solution would be to predict mana and health when unavailable (like how SBA does it).

 ###### Copyright (c) 2023 Lucas Bubner